Samsung/tizen-docs/docs/application/native/guides/ui/efl/component-genlist-m.md

       itc->func.del = _item_del;
       ```

-   2. Define the `text_get` function.When a genlist item becomes realized, the `text_get` function is called repeatedly for all text parts in that item.
+   b.
+Define the `text_get` function.

+   When a genlist item becomes realized, the `text_get` function is called repeatedly for all text parts in that item.
 After the text is set to the part, it is freed automatically.
 Do not free it manually.

-      ```
+      ```csharp
       static char*
       _item_label_get(void *data, Evas_Object *obj, const char *part) {